facebook/react-native-website/docs/textinput.md

 A foundational component for inputting text into the app via a keyboard.
 Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.

-The simplest use case is to plop down a `TextInput` and subscribe to the `onChangeText` events to read the user input.
+The most basic use case is to plop down a `TextInput` and subscribe to the `onChangeText` events to read the user input.
 There are also other events, such as `onSubmitEditing` and `onFocus` that can be subscribed to.
-A simple example:
+A minimal example:

 ```SnackPlayer name=TextInput
 import React, { Component } from 'react';